Space gun: In fiction

 The first publication of the concept may be Newton's cannonball in his 1728 book A Treatise of the System of the World, although it was primarily used as a thought experiment regarding gravity.

 Perhaps the most famous representations of a space gun appear in Jules Verne's 1865 novel From the Earth to the Moon and his 1869 novel Around the Moon (loosely interpreted into the 1902 film Le Voyage dans la Lune), in which astronauts fly to the Moon aboard a ship launched from a cannon.
 Another famous example is used by the Martians to launch their invasion in H. G. Wells' 1897 book The War of the Worlds.
 Wells also used the concept in the climax of the 1936 film Things to Come.
-In one of the first Polish Sci-Fi novels, On the Silver Globe by Andrzej Żuławski, published in 1903, astronauts are launched to the Moon using a space gun.
+In one of the first Polish Sci-Fi novels, On the Silver Globe by Jerzy Żuławski, published in 1903, astronauts are launched to the Moon using a space gun.
 The device was featured in films as late as 1967, such as Jules Verne's Rocket to the Moon.

 In the 1991 video game Ultima: Worlds of Adventure 2: Martian Dreams, Percival Lowell builds a space gun to send a spacecraft to Mars.

 The 1992 video game Steel Empire, a shoot 'em up with steampunk aesthetics, features a space gun in its seventh level that is used by the main villain General Styron to launch himself to the Moon.

+The 2008 video game Metal Gear Solid 4: Guns of the Patriots saw a railgun repurposed for use as a space gun.
+Formerly used in Metal Gear Solid (1998) to terrorise the world with untraceable nuclear strikes on any location, this railgun was designed as a weapon capable of outmatching and downing ICBMs in order to obtain nuclear dominance over the entire planet.
+Because of its history and design, it remained the only unregulated weapon in the world still powerful enough to conduct orbital strikes, and thus was used to assault the global satellite network in order to weaken an artificial intelligence system that exerted complete control on most aspects of life.

 In Hannu Rajaniemi's 2012 novel The Fractal Prince, a space gun at the "Jannah-of-the-cannon", powered by a 150-kiloton nuclear bomb, is used to launch a spaceship from Earth.

 The 2015 video game SOMA features a space gun used to launch satellites.

 Gerald Bull's assassination and the Project Babylon gun were also the starting point for Frederick Forsyth's 1994 novel The Fist of God.
 In Larry Bond's 2001 novella and 2015 novel Lash-Up, China uses a space gun to destroy American GPS satellites.

 In the 2004 role-playing game Paper Mario: The Thousand-Year Door, a village of Bob-ombs operates a space gun to send Paper Mario and company to the X-Naut's base on the Moon.

 Gerald Bull and Project Babylon are integral to the plot of Louise Penny's 2015 novel The Nature of the Beast.